Best pubs in Edinburgh

-When it comes to pubs, it is very hard to beat Edinburgh!
+When it comes to pubs, Edinburgh’s scene is very hard to beat!
 Its huge variety of old pubs makes Edinburgh one of the top foodie places in the UK.

 Here a wee list of my faves.